o3de/sig-ui-ux/BlueJay-Design-System/BlueJayDesignSystem-Strategy-Plan.md

 ### **BJDS tenets:**

-* *Efficiency* in user interactions and workflows*.*
+* *Efficiency* in user interactions and workflows.
-* *Accessibility* first*.* Accessibility options, such as color contrasts, fonts and icon legibility, interactions and scalability etc. are built into our the tool from the first step.
+* *Accessibility* first Accessibility options, such as color contrasts, fonts and icon legibility, interactions and scalability etc. are built into our the tool from the first step.
 * *Familiar patterns* for visual interfaces, tools, branding, and UI elements.
 Don’t reinvent the wheel and confuse users.
-* *Modularity* is key to each element of O3DE, including the interface design*.*
+* *Modularity* is key to each element of O3DE, including the interface design

 ### **Included in the BlueJay Design System**